 Go To A Marina

 Lanzarote now boasts no less than three marinas!
-You’ll find Marina Rubicon in Playa Blanca, Puerto Calero and the new marina in Arrecife.
+You’ll find Marina Rubicon in Playa Blanca, Puerto Calero and the marina in Arrecife.
 All of them have some top class shops, plenty of bars and restaurants and lots of interesting boats!

 Read more about Lanzarote weather.